"Doesn't it bother you that he's a fag?"

 The bigot detective is sure that Jimmy murdered the TV Repairman because he was having a secret affair with him behind his coach’s back and proceeds to call them both "faggot" all over town.
 LOTS of homophobia ensues.

+This sounds like an insane soap opera, but this stuff happens!
 I had a good friend who was caught hooking up with a married guy in a public restroom when he was in high school and he got harassed by the police for weeks.
 It was too horrible.
 They'd call his parent’s house at all hours of the night.
 Even twenty years later, he would start to shake at the thought.
 That's pretty much what happens to poor sad Jimmy.

 To get much deeper into the bonkers plot of Night Warning would spoil the surprises of truly deranged film but know that every twist and turn is secondary to the fact that Susan Tyrell gives THE camp performance of all time.

 Susan woke up one day, saw Whatever Happened to Baby Jane and decided that Bette Davis played it way too naturalistically – she could do better.
 And thank god she did!
 Her character in Night Warning is scarier than Freddy - she's more horrific than Michael Myers – she's more manic than Leatherface.
-In John Water's new book, he says Susan Tyrell was the most difficult actress he ever worked with and, to me, that's weak.
+In John Water's new book, he says Susan Tyrell was the most difficult actress he ever worked with and, to me, that's weakness.
 Because of her performance, this movie is gay horror gold.
-So what if you have to have an EMT on set because she's blackout drunk and keeps giving your leading man a black eye?
+So what if you have to have an EMT on set because she's always blackout drunk and keeps giving your leading man a black eye?
 Film lasts forever!
 She deserved an Oscar.

 I salute you, Brian.
 Thank you for CampBlood.